PoursMo/minishell/tests.md

-unset ""								okay, return value is 0		No leaks unset TEST								okay, return value is 0		No leaks env										okay, return value is 0		No leaks exit									okay, exit value is 0		Leaks in tokens exit ""									okay, exit value is 2 exit Hello World						okay, exit value is 2 exit 42									okay, exit value is 42
+unset ""								okay, return value is 0		No leaks unset TEST								okay, return value is 0		No leaks env										okay, return value is 0		No leaks exit									okay, exit value is 0		No leaks exit ""									okay, exit value is 2		No leaks exit Hello World						okay, exit value is 2		No leaks exit 42									okay, exit value is 42		No leaks
 # environment variables
-echo $HOME
-echo $ABCDEF
-echo $42
-echo $%+
-echo $?
-echo '$HOME'
-echo "$HOME"
+echo $HOME								okay, return value is 0		No leaks echo $ABCDEF							okay, return value is 0		No leaks echo $42								NOT OKAY, return value is 0	No leaks echo $%+								okay, return value is 0		No leaks echo $?									okay, return value is 0		No leaks echo '$HOME'							okay, return value is 0		No leaks echo "$HOME"							okay, return value is 0		No leaks
 # syntax errors (exit code 2)
 | echo Hello World
 echo Hello World |									# bash diff